 This essay describes a global community of photographers, their constant struggle to be recognized as artists, and the constant failure of this struggle.
 In this essay, I introduce the term “photographers’ universe” to define the community of photographers.
 An abyss separates this photographers’ universe from the art world.Read More

 "São Paulo photographers in global context: Brazilian participation in the International Federation of Photographic Art, 1950–1965."
-Research paper accepted for the conference In Black and White: Photography, Race, and the Modern Impulse in Brazil at Midcentury, at The Graduate Center, City University of New York, May 2-3, 2017.Read More
+Research paper presented at the conference In Black and White: Photography, Race, and the Modern Impulse in Brazil at Midcentury at The Graduate Center, City University of New York, May 3, 2017.Read More

 "The Misunderstood 'Universal Language' of Photography: The Fourth FIAP Biennial, 1956."
 Paper presented at the conference Art, Institutions, and Internationalism: 1933–1966 in New York City, March 7, 2017.Read More

 "The Selfie: More and Less than a Self-Portrait," an invited talk at the symposium What Now?
 2016: On Future Identities, organized by Art in General in collaboration with the Vera List Center for Art and Politics (May 20-21, 2016).
 New York City, May 21, 2016.

 Download symposium booklet PDF and view the video recordings of all talks and panel discussions on Art in General web site here.